-We encourage parents to make an active contribution to their child's education and have regular meetings each term to share the progress of children on the SEND register with their parents.
+We encourage parents to make an active contribution to their child's education and have regular meetings each term to share the progress of children with their parents.
 We plan outside intervention with parents, and share the process of decision-making by providing clear information relating to the education of their child.

-Parents always have access to the SENCo through a school email address and parents and children have access to the VLE.
-Our school's open door policy also allows for parents to speak to the SENCo at the beginning and end of her days of work (Mon-Thurs) and during the day with an appointment.
+Parents always have access to the SENCo through school email address or phone contact.
+Our school's open door policy also allows for parents to speak to the SENCo at the beginning and end of her days of work (Tues-Thurs) and during the day with an appointment.